LondonTrustMedia/cs_training/_networking/binary.md

 ## Base 16

-This is a complex topic, but there's also a number system called "base 16", or hexidecimal.
-It uses these 16 digits in each column:
+There is also a similar number system that's often used in computing -- "base 16", or hexidecimal.
+It uses these 16 digits:

     0 1 2 3 4 5 6 7 8 9 A B C D E F

 The useful thing with base 16 is that each column can represent 16 separate values.
 Similarly, four columns of binary can also represent 16 separate values.
-Because of this, hexidecimal makes it easy to represent four digits of binary (and as such, makes it super simple to convert between them).
+Because of this, hexidecimal can easily -- and very compactly -- represent binary digits.

 Here's a chart of values represented in Binary, Hex, and Decimal, which can be useful when converting between them: